 The Immortalists is divided into four parts: each part deals with one sibling, and the book is in chronological order, meaning [obvious spoiler alerts ahead, so stop if you must] that each sibling’s section takes you from their journey of discovery through to their death, with the fourth section detailing the life of the last sibling standing.
 From the first to go, who lives his life with the vigor of someone aware he doesn’t have much time on earth – to the last, rendered obsessive about her health by the fates of her three siblings.
 The book is a fascinating, heart-rending study on the different ways humans approach mortality, and manages to successfully present itself both as a page-turner and a thought-provoker, a rare feat for the trash thriller/chick-lit-laden ‘bestselling fiction’ section of the bookstore.

 If you like Meg Wolitzer, you’ll LOVE this book.

-Also, Meg’s hotly-anticipate novel, The Female Persuasion is out next month!
+Also, Meg’s hotly-anticipated novel, The Female Persuasion is out next month!